Subodh2044/Final_Project/README.md

 ![image](https://user-images.githubusercontent.com/70483866/108640710-dee27e80-7460-11eb-82e5-876d091c5bb1.png)

-The confusion matrix for the test dataset from support vector machine showed that the classifier was accurate 87.07% and misclassification rate is 12.93%.
+The confusion matrix for the test dataset from Support Vector Machine showed that the classifier was accurate 87.07% and misclassification rate is 12.93%.
 The model predicted the true positivity rate to be 87.17% which is also a precision rate.
 The true negative and false positive rate is 86.93% and 16.98% respectively.
 The sensitivity rate which calculates how well the test can identify true positive is 90.24% whereas sepcificity rate which results in how well the test can identify true negative is 83.02% and prevalense rate that calculates how often the yes condidtion occurs in the sample is 43.89%.

 Classification Report